AntonFagerberg/rackla/README.md

 We will also notice, in this example, that the order is nondeterministic - meaning that we will (most likely) get a different order in which the images are sent every time we refresh the page.
 If we wanted to preserve the ordering of the images, we could either send the ordering with the chunks and let the client code render the images on the correct position - or we could set the `:sync` option to `true` in `response` which would then wait for the responses and then send them in the appropriate order.

 ### More examples
-A collection of example end-points can be found in found [lib/rackla/rackla.ex](https://github.com/AntonFagerberg/rackla/lib/rackla/rackla.ex).
-This will illustrate additional techniques which can be used in Rackla.
+A collection of example end-points can be found in found [lib/rackla/rackla.ex](https://github.com/AntonFagerberg/rackla/blob/master/lib/router.ex) which illustrates additional techniques that can be used in Rackla.

 ## Function overview